-The Locations Tab of the report reveals global and country-specific coronavirus data (Figure 4 below).
+The Location Analysis Tab of the report reveals global and country-specific coronavirus data (Figure 2 below).

 It’s been many weeks since the first case of the new coronavirus was reported in China and the outbreak has spread across the globe.
 By adding a layer of geospatial data from Esri’s GIS mapping software, we’re able to explore an interactive view of the spread of coronavirus across China and into other countries.

-With SAS Visual Analytics, we can see a time-series animation (Figure 6 below) that demonstrates the spread of the virus across the globe.
+With SAS Visual Analytics, we can see a time-series animation (Figure 4 below) that demonstrates the spread of the virus across the globe and by geographic region.
 Play the animation to see the spread within China, as well as spread and severity across the globe.

-On the Trend Analysis tab, flip through the visualizations to see additional data trends related to the COVID-19 outbreak (Figures 7 and 8 below).
+On the Trend Analysis tab, flip through the visualizations to see additional data trends related to the COVID-19 outbreak (Figures 5 below).